-The Safety Culture Ladder encourages safety awareness and conscious safe behaviour.
-The goal is to reduce the number of unsafe situations with fewer incidents (absenteeism, damage) as a result.
+The Safety Culture Ladder encourages safety awareness and conscious safe and healthy behaviour.
+The goal is to reduce the number of unsafe and unhealthy situations with fewer incidents (absenteeism, damage) as a result.

-A key factor is awareness at all levels of the organization’s own contribution to safety.
+A key factor is awareness at all levels of the organization’s own contribution to safety and health.
 This has everything to do with attitude, behaviour and culture.
-Has there been created a setting in which people dare to express themselves if there is an unsafe situation?
-Is safety often talked about and are employees being heard on safety issues?
+Has there been created a setting in which people dare to express themselves if there is an unsafe or unhealthy situation?
+Is safety and health often talked about and are employees being heard on safetyand health issues?

 Use of the Safety Culture Ladder has a broader function, however.
 It offers a framework for safe working to all parties active in the various sectors, whereby no distinction is made between clients, contractors or suppliers.
 Safety is something we achieve together, throughout the chain.